Click on any question below to see the answer.

 Can I take classes at FSU while attending CIES?

-Students must receive an appropriate TOEFL score before applying to FSU and being permitted to attend regular university classes.
+Students must meet the English Language Proficiency requirements before applying to FSU and being permitted to attend regular university classes.
 However, CIES students receive many of the same privileges as FSU students, such as use of the libraries, buses, and the Leach Student Recreation Center on campus.

 Is admission to the Center for Intensive English Studies the same as admission to Florida State University?

 No, they are two separate admissions processes.
 Admission to CIES does not guarantee admission to Florida State University.
 CIES teaches English to international students.
 Many students who wish to study for a degree at Florida State University prepare to meet the university's English requirement by attending CIES.
 A graduate applicant may meet the English Language Proficiency requirement of FSU by successfully completing the Advanced Level (Level 8) in all of his or her subject areas at CIES and does not have to take the TOEFL or IELTS exam.
 See details in the "Graduate Student Admission Policies" section of the FSU General Bulletin .

 Is it possible for an international student to apply to both FSU and CIES?
 If I transfer from CIES to FSU will I need to get a new visa?

 If you are academically admissible to the university but need more work in developing your English skills, you should apply to CIES.
 While studying English at CIES, you can complete the application process for the University.
 If admitted to the University, we will assist you with transferring your visa status from CIES to FSU.
 You do not need to apply for a new student visa.

 COST & EXPENSES

 When must I pay for my tuition?

 You must pay your CIES tuition by the first day of classes each session.
 You can pay at the FSU Student Business Services Cashier's Office with a check, money order, or cash, or you can pay online by credit card, electronic check, or wire transfer.
 We do not accept any payments directly at CIES.

 What is the cost of living in Tallahassee?